emipa606/QuantumCooling/README.md

 To balance the lack of exhaust, Quantum Coolers are rather pricey and inefficient.
 The coolers get more efficient in accordance with their price - though the default cooler will always be more resource and energy efficient.
-However, the bonuses are that you can do more with less space and don&apos;t need to worry about exhaust.
-In a space that&apos;s well insulated a non-prototype Quantum Cooler can be used to easily reach temperatures close to absolute zero.
+However, the bonuses are that you can do more with less space and don't need to worry about exhaust.
+In a space that's well insulated a non-prototype Quantum Cooler can be used to easily reach temperatures close to absolute zero.

 # Compatibility
-  *You&apos;re good to go*!
-QC isn&apos;t known to conflict with anything.
+  *You're good to go*!
+QC isn't known to conflict with anything.

 # Final Notes